 The Law on Copyright and Related Rights affords authors of original works a set of exclusive economic and moral rights.
 As stated in Article 1 of the law, by providing authors with a just and legitimate exploitation of their cultural products, the law aims to contribute to the development of culture.

 The law was enacted in 2003 as part of Cambodia's accession to the World Trade Organization.
-Cambodia is a member of the Trade-Related Aspects of Intellectual Property Rights (TRIPS) but is not a member of the Berne Convention for the Protection of Literary and Artistic Works.
-Most recently, on July 5, 2016, the Ministry of Culture and Fine Arts issued a Prakas (declaration) on the Collective Management Organization (CMO).
-CMOs are formed by copyright owners to manage their rights in common, by administering licenses, collecting royalties, and enforcing rights on their behalf.
+Cambodia is a member of the Trade-Related Aspects of Intellectual Property Rights (TRIPS) and the Berne Convention for the Protection of Literary and Artistic Works.